 This policy applies to all 100% owned or controlled subsidiaries of Verizon Communications Inc. (“Verizon”).
 This policy applies to all locations where employees work or represent Verizon, including the workplace, customer and vendor premises, and company-sponsored activities.

-Verizon’s policy is to provide equal employment opportunity (“EEO”) to all persons without regard to race, color, religion, age, sex, pregnancy, child birth or pregnancy-related conditions, sexual orientation, gender identity and expression, national origin, disability, marital status, citizenship status, veteran status, relationship or association with a protected veteran, military status or any other legally protected classifications.
+Verizon’s policy is to provide equal employment opportunity (“EEO”) to all persons without regard to race, color, religion, age, sex, pregnancy, child birth or pregnancy-related conditions, sexual orientation, gender identity and expression, genetic information, national origin, disability, marital status, citizenship status, veteran status, relationship or association with a protected veteran, military status or any other legally protected classifications.
 Verizon does not discriminate on the basis of any protected classification listed above, or other categories protected under federal, state or local law.

 Verizon will make reasonable accommodations for the physical/mental impairments of employees or applicants if doing so will enable the employee or applicant to perform the essential functions of a position that he/she holds or is seeking so long as the accommodation would not cause an undue hardship to the business.

 It is also the policy of Verizon to reasonably accommodate an employee's or an applicant’s religious beliefs, practices and observances, unless doing so results in undue hardship to the Company.
 However, employees may not impose their religious beliefs on other employees, customers, business suppliers or other stakeholders.